 Even if you were legally married as of December 31, you are considered unmarried (and therefore eligible for Head of Household) if all 5 of these conditions apply:

-- You won't be filing jointly with your spouse; and
+- You won't be filing jointly with your spouse

-- Your spouse didn't live in your home after June (temporary absences due to illness, school, vacation, business, or military service don't count); and
+- Your spouse didn't live in your home after June (temporary absences due to illness, school, vacation, business, or military service don't count)

-- Your home was your child's, stepchild's, or foster child's main home for more than half the year (non-child dependents in your home don't qualify); and
+- Your home was your child's, stepchild's, or foster child's main home for more than half the year (non-child dependents in your home don't qualify)

-- You paid more than half the costs of keeping up your home during the tax year; and
+- You paid more than half the costs of keeping up your home during the tax year

 You can also be considered unmarried for Head of Household if your spouse was a nonresident alien at any time during the tax year and you're not treating them as a resident alien.